jerrymaen/WWW/README.md

 ## Contributions

-If you have any feedback, suggestions, or improvements related to the content, please don't hesitate to get in touch.
-I appreciate your input and collaboration!
+If you have any feedback, suggestions, or improvements related to the content, please don't hesitate to get in touch!

+**NOTE: This repository will no longer receive updates.**